-Sushi, samurai and the fast-paced shinkanzen
+Sushi, samurai, and the high-speed Shinkansen

 Exciting day trips in and from Kyoto